 Local Insight

-In areas like Chester and Flintshire, older terraces often suffer rising damp due to aged DPCs.
+In areas like Chester and Flintshire, older terraces often suffer low-level damp often blamed on “rising damp”, commonly driven by bridging and external defects.
 In Wrexham, we see condensation damp in 1950s homes due to poor ventilation.
 Our local expertise allows us to recommend realistic, area-specific solutions.

 Final Thoughts